How to turn anger into positive action

 3. disrupting complacency

-4. focusing attention on specific issues that need to be addressed
+4. focusing attention on specific issues that need attention

 All of the above ways that anger creates effective change have one thing in common: consciousness.